Agriculture

 Introduction of Papaya to India & its Uses

 Papaya or Carica papaya L. is a key fruit crop found in tropical and subtropical regions worldwide.
-In the late 16th century, papaya entered India from the Philippines via Malaysia.
 This popular fruit has high medicinal and nutritional value.
 It is best for fresh consumption because of its delicious ripe flesh.
 It is commonly known as papita and is popular as a common person's fruit.
 It is rich in vitamin C, carbohydrates and minerals like P, Ca and Fe.
 Unripe green papaya is a common vegetable in India.
-Papain obtained from papaya has diverse uses in meat tenderization, cosmetics, tannin and the pharmaceutical industry.
+Papain obtained from papaya farm has diverse uses in meat tenderization, cosmetics, tannin and the pharmaceutical industry.

 What are the Different Varieties of Papaya in India?